Skip to main content

 Students who have any questions about this program should contact Dr. Daniel Smith, Professor, via email or during office hours.

 The Junior Research Fellows program is highly competitive.
 The Program Director will assign Research Fellows according to Faculty nominations and the needs of the projects, but not all projects or Research Fellows are guaranteed to be matched unless nominated directly by a faculty member.
-Faculty and advanced graduate students (ABD) are encouraged to identify and recruit prospective Research Fellows from their own classroom experiences, or voice their interest in working with a Research Fellow from the open pool of applicants by providing the Program Director the open pool request.
+Faculty are encouraged to identify and recruit prospective Research Fellows from their own classroom experiences, or voice their interest in working with a Research Fellow from the open pool of applicants.
 Research Fellow applicants from the open pool will be chosen and assigned based on merit and fit with the research projects available that semester.
 Prospective Research Fellows should apply to the program directly by following the guidance contained in the program documents.

 Faculty Research Projects Available